mahsumurebe/nestjs-sequelize-pagination/README.md

 ### Decorator

-PaginationQuery decorator extracts the page and offset value from the querystring.
+PaginationQuery decorator extracts the page and limit value from the querystring.
 This decorator can only be used in the http context.

 ```ts